 In the following video, Dr. Robert Moir, an Assistant Professor at the Department of Neurology of Massachusetts General Hospital and at Harvard Medical School, is sharing his views on the question “Are Infections Causing Alzheimer’s Disease?” at a TEDxCambridgeSalon meeting in October 2018.
+Just take a listen to how he talks about Alzheimer’s and breaking through the barriers of silence.

 Worldwide, more than 50 million individuals are suffering from Alzheimer’s disease.
 The disease is basically incurable and fatal.
 Dr. Robert Moir is sharing new and groundbreaking research results that suggest that suggests that infection may play a crucial role in Alzheimer’s and this may help to point us in the direction of urgently needed new strategies for treatment.